mirakc/mirakc/docs/config.md

   * Size of a data chunk
   * Must be a multiple of `8192 * 188`
 * num-chunks
-  * The maximum number of chunks in the file
+  * The number of chunks in the ts-file
-    * The maximum size of the file is computed by `chunk-size * num-chunks`
+    * The maximum size of the ts-file is computed by `chunk-size * num-chunks`
   * Must be larger than 2
 * num-reserves
   * The number of chunks in the gap between the head and the tail of the ring buffer